BarclayII/AIMv6/lab1-booting/tutorial.markdown

 However, during code generation, the compiler and the linker usually have no idea where the MBR would be located in RAM, unless:

-1. The address is passed to bootloader as an argument, in which case you even don't need to link it to an executable becuase a single object file is enough, or
-2. The bootloader code is compiled and built to be *position-independent*, or
+1. The bootloader code is compiled and built to be *position-independent*, or
-3. The developer explicitly hardwires the address in firmware, and tells the linker to generate code to run at that address.
+2. The developer explicitly hardwires the address in firmware, and tells the linker to generate code to run at that address.

 Either way, you will have to define another function type for bootloader